Perkedel/CVR_Stuffings/README.md

 Ready to Inquire?
 Contact `JOELwindows7`, Discord. **Use below DM prefix!**

+> [!WARNING]
-> **WARNING**: If your commission involves paid assets such as RCC & you have not paid this commission, it will cause extra prolonged procrastinations!
+> If your commission involves paid assets such as RCC & you have not paid this commission, it will cause extra prolonged procrastinations!
 Pls lah, bayar dong, gw jatuh miskin cuman buat beli nih ori.

 ### (INACTIVE) Props 0/20, US$5 + `assets_cost`/Service